codegouvfr/react-dsfr/assets.md

 ### Using hardcoded links

 {% hint style="danger" %}
-This is not the recomended aproach since it isn't the more efficient nor the more maintainable way.
+This is not the recommended approach since it isn't the more efficient nor the more maintainable way.
 You should [rely on your bundler](assets.md#rely-on-your-bundler) instead.
 {% endhint %}

-Fisrt make sure you have this script in your `package.json`
+First make sure you have this script in your `package.json`

 ```diff
  "scripts": {